graphprotocol/graph-node/README.md

 For Ethereum network data, you can either run your own Ethereum node or use an Ethereum node provider of your choice.

+### Libraries needed (aptitude example)

+These dependencies can also be installed using homebrew.

+`sudo apt-get install libpq protobuf-compiler pkg-config libssl-dev`

 **Minimum Hardware Requirements:**

 - To build graph-node with `cargo`, 8GB RAM are required.